babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 # Feature Modules

-Each module (i.e. Appointments, ChatBot, Healthcheck) should have a "point of configuraiton" (we will further call it Feature Module) that will be used to initialise this module on application startup with values specific to the applicaiton flavour.
+Each module (i.e. Appointments, ChatBot, Healthcheck) should have a "point of configuraiton" (we will further call it Feature Module) that will be used to initialise this module on application startup with values specific to the application flavour.
 This configuration should define "static" configurations which is anything that is hardcoded in the app, and all the feature switches used by this module.
 Each configuration point should follow a common pattern, i.e. here it is for MapsUI framework:

 ```swift
 extension World {